Doctor’s Degrees in Psychiatric/Mental Health Nurse/Nursing

 Education Levels of Psychiatric/Mental Health Nursing Majors

-During the 2018-2019 academic year, 70 students earned their doctor's degree in psychiatric/mental health nursing.
-This earns it the #9 spot on the list of the most popular doctor's degree programs in the nation.
+In 2020-2021, 152 earned their doctor's degree in psychiatric/mental health nursing.
+This earns it the #8 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in psychiatric/mental health nursing at each degree level.